Eastern Canada Discovery

 Montreal was one of the first cities in Canada and is now the second-most populous French-speaking cities in the world after Paris.
 With so many galleries and museums, the world’s second-largest botanical garden along with numerous parks, there is so much to occupy your time.
 The Old Town has a hint of medieval Europe, along with cuisine with a Gallic twist.

-Today its time to pack your bags and say goodbye to Canada as you make your way to Pierre Elliott Trudeau International Airport for your overnight flight back to the UK.
+Today its time to pack your bags and say goodbye to Canada as you make your way to Pierre Elliott Trudeau International Airport for your overnight flight back to the UK (not included).